Debi Mazar: Career

 While working at Danceteria, Mazar met Madonna, who hired Mazar to do her makeup for her first music video "Everybody" (1982).
-She appeared in five of Madonna's music videos: "Papa Don't Preach" (1986), "True Blue" (1986), "Justify My Love" (1990), "Deeper and Deeper" (1992) and "Music" (2000).
+She appeared in six of Madonna's music videos: "Papa Don't Preach" (1986), "True Blue" (1986), "Justify My Love" (1990), "Deeper and Deeper" (1992), "Music" (2000) and "Danceteria" (2026).
 Mazar originated the hair and makeup for the 1988 play Speed-the-Plow.

 As a teenager, Mazar was a b-girl in New York City.
 Her first television appearance was on the pilot for the hip-hop television dance show Graffiti Rock, in 1984.
-Her first major role was playing a character on Civil Wars in the early 1990s.
-When that series was cancelled her character was brought over as a recurring role between the 1993 and 1994 seasons of the TV drama L.A.
+Her first major role was playing the legal secretary Denise Iannello on Civil Wars in the early 1990s.
+When that series was cancelled, her character was brought over as a recurring role during the 1993 and 1994 seasons of the TV drama L.A.
 Law.

 Mazar has played a number of minor supporting roles in a variety of films, including Sandy, a friend of Henry Hill's mistress in Goodfellas (1990); The Doors (1991); a small role in Spike Lee's Malcolm X (1992); Bullets Over Broadway (1994); and as Spice (of Sugar and Spice, with Drew Barrymore as Sugar) in Batman Forever (1995).

 Mazar played the villain Regina, a modern-day Cruella de Vil, in the family film Beethoven's 2nd (1993).
 She has appeared in independent films Inside Monkey Zetterland and Nowhere and her short-lived sitcom, Temporarily Yours.
 She appeared in the Space Monkeys' music video "Sugarcane".

 Mazar appeared on a Friends episode in its eighth season ("The One Where Rachel Has a Baby, Part One").
 Mazar played Doreen, the Evil Bitch, a crazed pregnant woman who shares a hospital room with Rachel.
 In the 1999 docudrama film The Insider she played character Lowell Bergman's assistant Debi.
 From 2000-02 she played Jackie on the television drama That's Life.
 She provided the voice of Maria Latore in the video games Grand Theft Auto III (2001) and Grand Theft Auto: San Andreas (2004).
 Also in 2004, she made a cameo appearance in the film Collateral in which she played the passenger while arguing with her boyfriend (Bodhi Elfman) while the main protagonist, Max Durocher (Jamie Foxx), is driving them to their destination.